-Data Protection/Private Policy & Cookies policy
+Data Protection/Private Policy & Cookies Policy

 A cookie is a small piece of data sent from a website and stored in your web browser while you are browsing a website.
-There are four different groups of cookies which we use:
+There are four different groups of cookies that we use:

 1. Strictly necessary cookies